Some properties of the A$_{\infty}$-nerve: Abstract

 \section{Abstract}

-In this paper we will prove that the $\mbox{A}_{\infty}$-nerve of two quasi-equivalent $\mbox{A}_{\infty}$-categories are weak-equivalent in the Joyal model structure, a consequence of this fact is that the $\mbox{A}_{\infty}$-nerve of a pretriangulated $\mbox{A}_{\infty}$-category is $\infty$-stable.
-Moreover we give a comparison between the notions of pretriangulated $\mbox{A}_{\infty}$-categories, pretriangulated dg-categories and $\infty$-stable categories.
+The aim of this paper is to prove that the A$_{\infty}$-nerve of two quasi-equivalent A$_{\infty}$-categories (linear over a commutative ring) are weak-equivalent in the Joyal model structure.\ As a consequence we prove that the A$_{\infty}$-nerve of a pretriangulated A$_{\infty}$-category is a stable $\infty$-category.